mrrocks/simpletastic/README.md

 Just 2 steps :)

-1. Extend `%row` invisible class to any `.class-name` or `<tag>` that is going to contain the columns
+1. Extend the `%row` invisible class to any `.class-name` or `<tag>` that is going to be the container for the columns.

     ```scss
     ul { @extend %row; }
     ```
-2. Include in the child element/s the `column` mixin to define the column width, in this case one third of the available space
+2. Include in the child element/s the `column` mixin to define the column width, in this case one third of the available space.

     ```scss
     li { @include column(1, 3); }